Peter-Devine/emo_MTL_BERT/README.md

 ## How to run this repo

 Before starting to run this repo, you first need the base path where you have downloaded this repo.
 For example, if this repo is downloaded in C:\Users\[NAME]\Downloads\emo_MTL_BERT , or in /home/[NAME]/Downloads/emo_MTL_BERT, then C:\Users\[NAME]\Downloads\emo_MTL_BERT or /home/[NAME]/Downloads/emo_MTL_BERT would be your base path, which we will denote as $EMO_MTL_BASE_PATH.
-Please note that these paths must include the emo_MTL_BERT folder name too in their path.
+Please note that these paths must include the emo_MTL_BERT folder too in this path.
 This base path will be used as an argument when each script is run.

 ### 1. To prepare the repo by downloading the modified version of Snorkel's MeTaL package, run: